rahulthewhitehat/KomiQ/README.md

-# 📚 KomiQ - Manga Reader App for Android & Android TV
+# 📚 KomiQ - Manga Reader App for Android

-**KomiQ** is a powerful and immersive manga reading app built using **Flutter**, optimized for both **Android Mobile**.
+**KomiQ** is a powerful and immersive manga reading app built using **Flutter**, optimized for  **Android Mobile**.
 It loads the popular manga site [WeebCentral](https://weebcentral.com/) within the app and enriches the reading experience with music playback (local & YouTube), auto-scrolling.

 ---